 - Behavioral Responses/Mitigation: For each method, describe the anticipated responses (severity and duration of harassment) and the mitigation measures you use to minimize those responses.
 If your activities coincide with reproductive seasons or maternal care, how will you avoid disruption of these sensitive biological periods and ensure mother-calf/pup pairs are not disrupted?
-Explain how your research will not exceed Level B harassment. - Non-target species and conspecifics: Include a list of non-target species that may be encountered in your study area and whether they will be harassed and what you will do to minimize harassment. - The GA cannot authorize you to take threatened or endangered species.
-If ESA-listed species occur in your study area, explain how you will avoid them (e.g., not in area during time of study; would not approach closer than 100 meters; would halt operations until non-target species moved out of study area). - If takes to non-target, non-ESA listed marine mammals may occur, include these on separate rows in the Take Table to include incidental harassment of non-target conspecifics or other marine mammals. - Research Coordination: Describe how you collaborate or coordinate with other researchers in your action area, and who they are.
-Also, indicate if you will be contributing to a regional photo-ID catalog.
+Explain how your filming will not exceed Level B harassment. - Non-target species and conspecifics: Include a list of non-target species that may be encountered in your study area and whether they will be harassed and what you will do to minimize harassment. - Photography permits cannot authorize you to take threatened or endangered species.
+If ESA-listed species occur in your study area, explain how you will avoid them (e.g., not in area during time of study; would not approach closer than 100 meters; would halt operations until non-target species moved out of study area). - If takes to non-target, non-ESA listed marine mammals may occur, include these on separate rows in the Take Table to include incidental harassment of non-target conspecifics or other marine mammals. - Coordination: Describe how you collaborate or coordinate with filmmakers or researchers in your action area, and who they are.